Menu

 • Wednesday, October 21 (Kambarang): The future we want

-This is the second of six sessions with the book club spanning the course of a year.
+This is the third of six sessions with the book club spanning the course of a year.

 Each session will be facilitated by Climate Justice Union and have a different theme to align with the Noongar Seasons.
 There is no expectation to attend every session, you are welcome to attend as many sessions as you wish.